-Properties under development are stated at lower of cost and net realisable value.
+Properties under development are stated at the lower of cost and net realisable value.
 An allowance for foreseeable losses is made when the estimated net realisable value of the property has fallen below cost.
-Net realisable value represents estimated selling price less costs to be incurred in selling the property.
+Net realisable value represents estimated selling price in the ordinary course of business less costs to be incurred in selling the property.